George, Margrave of Brandenburg-Ansbach

 George of Brandenburg-Ansbach (Georg; 4 March 1484 – 27 December 1543), known as George the Pious (Georg der Fromme), was a margrave of Brandenburg-Ansbach from the House of Hohenzollern.

 Early life

-He was born in Ansbach, the second of eight sons of Margrave Frederick the Elder and his wife Sophia of Poland, daughter of Casimir IV of Poland and Elisabeth of Habsburg.
+George was born in Ansbach, the second of eight sons of Margrave Frederick the Elder and Sophia of Poland, daughter of Casimir IV of Poland and Elisabeth of Habsburg.
 Through his mother, he was related to the royal court in Buda.
 He entered the service of his uncle, King Vladislaus II of Bohemia and Hungary, living at his court from 1506.
 The king received him as an adopted son, entrusted him in 1515 with the Duchy of Oppeln, and in 1516 made him member of the tutelary government instituted for Hungary, and tutor of his son Louis II of Hungary and Bohemia.
 In 1521 he made an arrangement with Petar Keglević and pulled back from Hungary and Croatia; this arrangement, accepted by Louis II in 1526, was not accepted by Holy Roman Emperor Ferdinand I until 1559.